 Without proper governance, organizations face:

-MintMCP addresses these challenges through centralized governance that works with existing AI tool deployments, requiring no changes to developer workflows.
+MintMCP addresses these challenges through centralized governance that works with existing AI tool deployments, requiring minimal changes to developer workflows.

 Strategic Implementation for AI Governance